tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/get_paid_to_validate.rst

 In general, online payments are considered as a fast and secure alternative to traditional payment methods.
 It is generally cheaper, easier and faster than other payment methods.
 It is particularly useful and efficient for international transactions.
-With Odoo Sales, you can use online payments to get automatic orders confirmation.
+With CoquiAPPs Sales, you can use online payments to get automatic orders confirmation.
 Online payments are made instantly, so it's very convenient and saves lots of time in a basic sales process.